India at Asian Games, Sept 27 schedule: Campaign begins for women’s hockey, Shiva Thapa in boxing

 India women vs China – 4:55 pm IST

-The Indian men’s 3x3 team will face off against Macao, whereas the women will take on China.
+The Indian men’s 3x3 team will face off against Macau, whereas the women will take on China.

 Artistic Gymnastics